Free number plate valuation

 These are just a few of the reasons to get an expert assessment of a number before putting it up for sale.
 They are also the reasons that Regtransfers does not just return a computer-generated result when someone asks how much we can sell their private plate for.
 There may be a short wait before we quote the figure you request, but that is because the number is worked out by experienced, human experts.

-What is your registration number worth?
+What is your private number plate worth?

 In the end, probably the most important aspect in establishing the price of a private registration is matching the right buyer to the right number.
 A number that may seem fairly ordinary to one person may be perfect for another.
 It may be because of a name, initials, a hobby or profession or the model of car that will display the plate.
 There are so many different factors appealing to so many different people that for just about every plate there is a right buyer somewhere.
 Find that buyer and the sale is as good as settled.